List of Digimon Adventure characters: Human World

 Masami and Kae are Izzy's adoptive parents.
-After Masami and Kae's biological son passed away, they adopted Izzy, who also lost his biological parents to a car accident at a young age.
+After Masami and Kae's biological son died, they adopted Izzy, who also lost his biological parents to a car accident at a young age.
 When Izzy overheard them discussing this as a child, he felt distant from them until he learnt to understand that they truly love him like their own son.
 They are named after their voice actors in the television series, Masami Kikuchi and Kae Araki.